LabKey/labkey-ui-components/packages/components/releaseNotes/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 2.388.1
+*Released*: 30 October 2023
+* ToggleButton updates
+  * ImportDataFilePreview update to remove usage and replace with a checkbox
+  * QueryInfoForm fix for ToggleIcon alignment with various form input types

 ### version 2.388.0
 *Released*: 27 October 2023
 - Remove dependency on `react-redux`